 Display & Video 360 (DV360) Inventory Report in Data Studio

 I have put together a dashboard template that combines everything I have mentioned so far.
-You can access and copy it from here.
 If you are trying to directly connect your Display & Video 360 instance, some of the metrics/dimensions might show as broken.
 I am working on a way to improve the experience, but in the meantime, you just have to replace them manually.
 Once that is done, the dashboard works perfectly fine!

 I hope this was helpful!
-If you have any questions, feel free to DM me on LinkedIn or leave a comment here ?
+If you have any questions, feel free to DM me on LinkedIn or leave a comment below.